 Building customer empathy involves a deep understanding of the problems and realities of the people you are designing for.

 Through empathy, product teams can share a similar perspective to the customer.
-Empathy also helps product teams think above and beyond their personal assumptions and recognize that different people have individual needs and expectations.
+Empathy also helps product teams think above and beyond their assumptions and recognize that different people have individual needs and expectations.
 By practicing empathy and adopting the perspective of the end-user, product teams can extrapolate user needs more accurately.

 An appropriate problem statement needs to be:

-During ideation, the net is cast wide to get past the apparent methods for solving customer problems and invent more refined, logical, and satisfying solutions to the challenges affecting the customer’s impression of the product.
+During ideation, the net is cast wide to get past the apparent methods for solving customer problems and invent more refined, logical, and satisfying solutions to the challenges impacting the customer’s impression of the product.
 Overall, ideation helps product teams:

 It’s crucial to encourage unrestricted free thinking during ideation.
 The purpose is to aim for quantity before tapering the list to find quality.
 What has worked in the past?
 What isn’t working for your existing applications?
 Now is the time for out-of-the-box brainstorming.

 Prototyping allows enough time to make changes to critical design issues before the product reaches development, and it becomes too late (and too expensive) to make major changes to the UX.